 GPCR

-GPCR, known as G protein-coupled receptor in Chinese, is the largest membrane protein family in the human body and the largest drug-targeting protein family, mainly involved in diseases such as neurological disorders, cardiovascular diseases, cancer, and inflammation.
+GPCR, G protein-coupled receptor, is the largest membrane protein family in the human body and the largest drug-targeting protein family, mainly involved in diseases such as neurological disorders, cardiovascular diseases, cancer, and inflammation.

 GPCR receptors play a crucial role in many physiological and pathological regulations by sensing external stimuli, transmitting extracellular information into cells, and ultimately leading to subsequent cellular responses.
 These regulations are achieved through coordination between ligands, GPCR, effector proteins, and downstream signaling pathways.
 Upon ligand binding, GPCR undergoes conformational changes, leading to the recruitment and activation of specific effector proteins, thus triggering the modulation of downstream signaling pathways.